Date Night! Kevin Hart & Wife Make First Red Carpet Appearance as New Parents 3 Weeks After Welcoming Son

-Kevin Hart and wife Eniko Parrish enjoyed a date night and some child-free time on Monday, three weeks after welcoming their baby boy Kenzo Kash.
+Kevin Hart and wife Eniko Parrish enjoyed a date night three weeks after welcoming their baby boy Kenzo Kash.

-The couple attended the Los Angeles premiere of Jumanji: Welcome to the Jungle at the TCL Chinese Theatre for their first red carpet appearance as new parents.
+The couple attended the Los Angeles premiere of Jumanji: Welcome to the Jungle at the TCL Chinese Theatre on Monday for their first red carpet appearance as new parents.

 Hart, 38, and Parrish, 33, color-coordinated in black with the comedian in a white stripe-patterned suit while the mother of one, who previously revealed she gained only 22 lbs. during her pregnancy, made her strapless La Perla ensemble stand out with a bold red lip, diamond choker and Chanel clutch.